deciduously/deciduously-com-sunfish/content/blog/canvas_rust_wasm/post.md

 ---
 cover_image: https://res.cloudinary.com/practicaldev/image/fetch/s--417W9fRI--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/ozzemh45p626qkat5kau.jpg
-edited: 2019-06-14T12:00:00.000Z
+date: 2019-06-14T12:00:00.000Z
 title: Reactive Canvas with Rust/WebAssembly and web-sys
-published: true
 description: A Rust/Wasm canvas tutorial
-tags: rust, webassembly, beginners, tutorial
+tags:
+  - rust
+  - webassembly
+  - beginners
+  - tutorial
 ---

-# Or How I Learned To Stop Worrying And Love Macros
+_Or How I Learned To Stop Worrying And Love Macros_

 It's been a little while since I built a resizable dot with a slider in some esoteric stack.
 Time for Chapter 3!
 I guess it's a series now.

 The last two demos used languages that transpile the whole app to regular ol' JavaScript to be interpreted.
 This time around, we're going to be compiling our app to WebAssembly first, and then having JavaScript load that.

 As per usual with these dot demos, this is overkill for this app.
 This one perhaps especially so.
 Roll up your sleeves, we're gonna scrob us some DOM.

 ## The Pipeline

 This section is largely copped straight outta the [RustWasm Book](https://rustwasm.github.io/docs/book/game-of-life/hello-world.html).
 If you plan to do further work with Rust and WebAssembly, head straight there next (or now).
 You'll need a Rust toolchain and Node/NPM to follow along.

 First, create a new library-type crate: